As an Amazon Associate, we earn from qualifying purchases.

 How We Tested

-I ran the WGB32B on my own home, which sits on Tucson municipal water.
+I ran the WGB32B , which sits .
 My baseline chlorine reading using a Hach color-disk test kit was 1.8 ppm at the hose bib.
 Hardness is about 14 GPG (this filter doesn't soften, and I'll get to that).
 I tested at install, then weekly for the first month, then monthly.
 I also weighed sediment cartridges before and after using a kitchen scale accurate to 0.1 grams.

 Chlorine Reduction